Saturdays and Sundays from 10 a.m. to 4 p.m.

 Parlor Talks Schedule

-On Saturdays, join us in the parlor of Jefferson’s retreat home for our 2020 Parlor Talks series.
+Join us in the parlor of Jefferson’s retreat home for our Parlor Talks series, hosted every Saturday during Winter Weekends.
 Each talk is given by a Poplar Forest expert on a specific topic about Jefferson and his time.
 All talks are included with admission.